Skip to content

 whisking dry ingredients with wet ingredients

-Top off with a little mixture of pepitas and brown sugar and bake at 350° for 75-80 minutes or until a toothpick comes out clean in the center, or until it reaches 197° to 198°.
+Bake the bread: I pour the batter into 2 loaf pans, then sprinkle a mix of pepitas and brown sugar on top (optional but highly recommended).
+I bake it at 350° for 75-80 minutes or until a toothpick comes out clean in the center, or until it reaches 197° to 198°.

 pepitas and brown sugar topping over pumpkin bread batter

-Pumpkin bread can become dense if there is not enough hydration or wet ingredients in the recipe.
-Another cause is overcooking the bread which can cause it to dry out.
-Remember, it’s always easy to keep cooking if it isn’t done but impossible to take cooking time back.
-Try backing off the total cooking time by 5-10 minutes.
+Pumpkin bread can become dense if there is not enough moisture or wet ingredients in the batter.
+Another common reason is overbaking, which dries the bread out.
+Remember, it is always easy to keep cooking if it is underdone, but you can never take time back once it is overcooked.
+So, my recommendation is to try reducing the baking time by 5 to 10 minutes and check with a toothpick near the end.

 Make-Ahead and Storage

-How to Store: Keep covered at room temperature for up to 3 days or cover and keep in the refrigerator for up to 5 days.
+How to Store: I keep the pumpkin bread covered at room temperature for up to 3 days or in the refrigerator for up to 5 days.
 This will freeze well covered for up to 3 months.
 Thaw in the refrigerator until soft.

 sliced pumpkin bread on a cutting board